Eskatrem/eskatrem.github.io/Newton-Raphson.md

         main, args = expr[0],expr[1:]
         ...

+If the tree is a list, the code will break down the expression into the main function (the first element of the list) and its arguments (the rest of the list).
 Then we will check what is the value of `main` and apply the corresponding formula to the arguments.
 For example, if `main` is `"+"`, it will look like: